SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 LSM6DSR is a good IMU for DIY SlimeVR.
 It seems to perform a little worse than the ICM-45686, mostly in sensitivity, while being cheaper.
-Like the ICM-45686, this comes with the QMC6309 magnetometer built into the module.
+Like LSM6DSV, this typically comes with the QMC6309 magnetometer built into the module.

 |Reset time | Cost |Availability|Build quality|